i 601 Processing Time: Everything You Need to Know

 Those who are filing their I-601 waiver after being formally refused an immigrant visa by a consular official and that waiver will be adjudicated by an overseas USCIS office.

-Inquiries about U.S. citizenship application can be submitted for legal consultation from an attorney listed with the UpCounsel marketplace.
+Inquiries about the U.S. citizenship application can be submitted for legal consultation from an attorney listed with the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5% attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
 UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.